Curve network interpolation by $C^1$ quadratic B-spline surfaces: Introduction

-The structure of this paper is the following.
-In Section \ref{Sect2} we define the curve network with its compatibility conditions.
-In Section \ref{sec_int} we give necessary and sufficient conditions for the existence of the B-spline interpolating surface in $S_2^1({\cal T}_{mn})$ and we prove its uniqueness.
-Moreover we propose a constructive algorithm for its generation and, for the sake of comparison, some remarks on box spline and tensor product B-spline surfaces.
-Finally, in Section \ref{res_num} we present some numerical and graphical results.
+In Section \ref{sec_int} we give necessary and sufficient conditions for the existence of the B-spline interpolating surface and we prove its uniqueness.
+Moreover, we propose a constructive algorithm for its generation and some notes on the behaviour of the surface control points generation process with respect to the round-off error.

+Finally, in Section \ref{res_num} we present some numerical and graphical applications.
+In particular we numerically validate the uniqueness of the surface interpolating the given B-spline curve network and we compare our method with two other ones, based on classical biquadratic tensor product B-spline functions.
+Moreover we underline that the rectangular topology of the parametric domain is not a too tight constraint for the object shape.